skannan-maf/optimization-suite-docker/README.md

 # And, full credits to ...
 Full credits to the CoIn-OR initiative, the developers and the folks who put all this together.
-My contribution is just to assemble the dockerfile on a **Python image** with the latest compilers.
+My contribution is just to assemble the dockerfile on a **Python image** with the latest compilers (as on 17 Oct 2024).

 # Changes from the parent repo